-Earthquake Engineering can be viewed as a multi-phased process that ranges from the description of earthquake source process to seismic disaster mitigation procedures.
-Earthquake response analysis of site and structures and the assessment of the strong ground motion that will emanate from an earthquake constitute the two main ingredients of the discipline.
+Earthquake Engineering can be viewed as a multi-phased process that ranges from earthquake source studies to seismic risk mitigation procedures.
+Earthquake response analysis of sites, structures and systems; and assessment of strong ground motion that emanates from an earthquake constitute the two main ingredients of the discipline.
 The emphasis of our academic activities are placed on various complementary fields:

 - Earthquake hazard and risk analysis

 - Earthquake response of buildings, historical monuments, industrial facilities, bridges and dams

 - Soil-structure interaction

 - Dynamic testing of small-scale models and prototype structures

 - Retrofitting and post earthquake strengthening of structures